gitmatheo/react-login-app/README.md

 This is a simple login app.
 Your goal is to improve the app doing following tasks.
 (Clone this repository and place in on your github)

 ## Tasks
 1. Add reactstrap library and rework the login form using bootstrap styles.
-Remember about RWD and proper styling.
+Don't forget about RWD and proper styling.
 We like good design :)
 2. Add React Router library, move Login form to /login route (and make it default route)
 3. Replace fetch with axios library.
 Add /api directory and create a wrapper for axios requests.
 Set base API URL and Authorization header with token in the wrapper.
-(You can store baseAPI URL in environment variable using .dotenv library)
+(You can store baseAPI URL in environment variable)
 6. Add validation for the login form (with error handling from the API)
 7. Add empty /dashboard route and redirect user to the Dashboard after logging in
 8. Store User token in cookies after logging in